-A total of 944 vertebrate specimens weighing 1,060.406 g were identified in the samples from Feature 90, including the remains of at least 16 individuals estimated for 13 taxa, ten of which are indigenous and three of which are introduced (Table 4-6).
-This analytical unit contains no Other wild mammals or commensal taxa.
+A total of 944 vertebrate specimens weighing 1,060.406 g were identified in the samples from Feature 90, including the remains of at least 16 individuals estimated for 13 taxa, 10 of which are indigenous and three of which are introduced (Table 4-6).
+This analytical unit contains no specimens in the other wild mammals or commensal taxa categories.

 Wild resources contribute 75 percent of the individuals and 78 percent of the biomass in this collection (Table 4-7).
-The most prominent wild taxa are Sharks, rays, and bony fishes, which contribute 44 percent of individuals and 31 percent of the biomass, and white-tailed deer (Odocoileus virginianus), which contribute 13 percent of individuals and 38 percent of the biomass.
-Although alligators and turtles contribute 13 percent of the individuals as well, they contribute only 8 percent of the biomass.
+The most prominent wild taxa are sharks, rays, and bony fishes, which contribute 44 percent of individuals and 31 percent of the biomass, and white-tailed deer (Odocoileus virginianus), which contribute 13 percent of individuals and 38 percent of the biomass.
+Although alligators and turtles contribute 13 percent of the biomass.
 Other than alligators and deer, there is no evidence of animals that could have been part of a hide or fur trade.

 Domestic animals contribute 25 percent of the individuals and 22 percent of the biomass.
-Domestic chickens (Gallus gallus) are present, but rare, and pigs (Sus scrofa) are absent.
+Domestic chickens (Gallus gallus) are present but rare, and pigs (Sus scrofa) are absent.
 Cows (Bos taurus) contribute 13 percent of the individuals and beef contributes 14 percent of the estimated biomass compared to goat or mutton's 7 percent.

 Deer, cows, and caprines are represented by 43 specimens (Table 4-8).
 Most of these are deer specimens from all parts of the skeleton, suggesting that remains from entire carcasses were discarded in Feature 90 (Figure 4-1).
-Fifteen of the deer specimens are teeth, and specimens from the meaty part of the deer carcass (Axial, Forequarter, Hindquarter) comprise 27 percent of the deer specimens.
-The deer antler is still attached to the skull.
-The cow is represented by six teeth fragments and two post-cranial specimens (Figure 4-2).
-The caprine is represented by a single humerus (Figure 4-3).
+Fifteen of the deer specimens are teeth, and specimens from the meaty part of the deer carcass (axial, forequarter, hindquarter) comprise 27